Scheduled Courses for Leading SAFe 5.0

 - Lead an agile transformation with the SAFe Implementation Roadmap

 Audience, pre-requisites and assumed knowledge

-There are no specific pre-requisites for the Leading SAFe course.
+There are no specific pre-requisites for this course.
 In order to get the best out of the exercises, it would be helpful to be familiar with the basics of software engineering teams.
-Those intending on taking the SAFe 4 Agilist exam will benefit from having some experience working with Scrum teams.
+Those intending on taking the SAFe 5 Agilist exam will benefit from having some experience working with Scrum teams.
 Typical attendees include: